krzysu/mashaclimbing/src/posts/2018-asia-travel/04-koh-lanta.md

 published: true
 tags: ['travel']
 image: './04-ko-lanta.jpg'
+seo: 'Ko Lanta (Koh Lanta) is a beautiful green island in the south of Thailand.
+The best way to explore it is to rent a bike and drive around.
+Another activity is to visit Lanta Animal Welfare.'
 ---

 After a week of climbing at Railay beach, we moved to Koh Lanta.